mere-dev/mere-dev.github.io/content/_index.md

 weight = 20

 [[extra.list]]
-title = "Security aware"
+title = "Human Rights"
 content = 'Get A+ scores on <a href="https://observatory.mozilla.org/analyze/adidoks.org">Mozilla Observatory</a> out of the box.
 Easily change the default Security Headers to suit your needs.'

 [[extra.list]]
-title = "Fast by default ⚡️"
+title = "A Good Developer ⚡️"
-content = 'Get 100 scores on <a href="https://googlechrome.github.io/lighthouse/viewer/?gist=7731347bb8ce999eff7428a8e763b637">Google Lighthouse</a> by default.
-Doks removes unused css, prefetches links, and lazy loads images.'
+content = 'How do we become Good developers and call out Bad developers, without first knowing what is <a>Good</a>'

 [[extra.list]]
-title = "SEO-ready"
+title = "The State"
-content = "Use sensible defaults for structured data, open graph, and Twitter cards.
-Or easily change the SEO settings to your liking."
+content = 'Where do the dangers of crime, national security and the law end, and the duty to civil disobedience begin <br/> <a href="https://mere/dev">And why is tech always in the middle of it</a>'

 [[extra.list]]
-title = "Full text search"
+title = "Future Preservation"
-content = "Search your Doks site with FlexSearch.
-Easily customize index settings and search options to your liking."
+content = "What responsibilities do mere developers actually than just the next sprint, and how do we fulfill them?"

 [[extra.list]]
-title = "Page layouts"
+title = "AI Ethics"
-content = "Build pages with a landing page, blog, or documentation layout.
-Add custom sections and components to suit your needs."
+content = "How to establish a playbook for working with Artificial Intelligence"

 [[extra.list]]
-title = "Dark mode"
-content = "Switch to a low-light UI with the click of a button.
-Change colors with variables to match your branding."
+title = "Privacy and Transparency" content = "Who deserves it and when"

 +++